Funding to conserve and promote the heritage of the ACT

 - community engagement projects

-- Aboriginal heritage projects.
+- Aboriginal heritage engagement projects.

 Examples of projects include: